Board of Directors

 Gina Callender, E-RYT 200, RYT 500 and CEP, has been practicing yoga over the past 15 years, and completed the YogaWorks 200 hour teacher training in Westchester in March 2013.
 She has a 1st degree level Reiki Certification in the Usui Shiki Ryoho tradition and is looking to progress further in those studies.
 In 2014, Gina started her 500 hour OM yoga teacher training (YTT) with Cyndi Lee and recently completed that training in June 2015.
 This training included OM Meditation YTT levels 1 & 2, Pranayama YTT and Restorative YTT modules, as well as any additional 18 hours in anatomy with Jason Ray Brown.
 In February 2015, Gina completed 30 hours of Yin Yoga Teacher Training with Corina Benner.
 She is always looking to learn and is constantly taking workshops to better understand the practice and share what she learns with her students.

-Tao Porchon-Lynch, E-RYT, IAYT Member is one of the original organizers of the YTA, Tao served as president and has, for the last 29 years, been its Program Director.
+Tao Porchon-Lynch, (1918-2020) E-RYT, IAYT was one of the original organizers of the YTA and former President Emeritus.
 She founded the Westchester Institute of Yoga in 1982 and has trained and certified more than 200 teachers.
-Taos remarkable teaching style reflects the many great masters such as BKS Iyengar, Mataji Indra Devi and many others with whom she has studied.
+Tao's remarkable teaching style reflects the many great masters such as BKS Iyengar, Mataji Indra Devi and many others with whom she has studied.
 In 1968, Tao studied with BKS Iyengar in Bombay as well as in Poona, Mysore and Pondicherry.
 She has been a member of the Ramakrishna Vivekenanda Center in India since 1939 and was a disciple of Swami Prabhavanda from 1952 until his death in 1999.
-Remarkably, Tao marched for peace with Mahatma Gandhi and has taught yoga in France, India, California and the East for the past 35 years.
+Remarkably, Tao marched for peace with Mahatma Gandhi and has taught yoga in France, India, California and the East for the past 37 years.